Updated: July 09, 2024 7 mins read Published: January 30, 2024

 • Mapping and tracking of spraying areas — Agricultural machinery relies on GPS to complete most critical field tasks.
 For smart spraying, field maps are required to efficiently distribute workers and transport machinery to fields that need to be sprayed.

 • Integrating spraying with farm management systems — Apart from direct factors influencing the spraying of weeds, important factors such as rain and landscape influence the way chemicals are spread in the environment.
-Integrating with systems that provide contextual data for weather analytics and determining terrain limitations for spraying can help smart spraying solutions avoid hidden risks.
+Integrating intelligent spraying technology with systems that provide contextual data for weather analytics and determining terrain limitations for spraying can help smart spraying solutions avoid hidden risks.

 Final word